-While the Educational Master Plan is intended to provide direction to SBVC over the next five years (2016-21), it is not a rigid script.
+While the Educational Master Plan is intended to provide direction to SBVC over the next five years (2016-21); it is not a rigid script.
 It helps determine the institution's current level of effectiveness and produces key goals leading to action and dialogue as the College moves toward the future.
 It is a living document that should be reviewed and updated regularly.
-Thus, the Educational Master Plan is an evolving description of the College's needs and, although past performance data can greatly inform future growth, emerging regional issues, as well as unforeseen events, can alter a community's path.
+Thus, the Educational Master Plan is an evolving description of the College's needs and, though past performance data can greatly inform future growth, emerging regional issues, and unforeseen events can alter a community's path.